Local index theorem for orbifold Riemann surfaces: Main results

 We proceed with the integral $I_2$ in the right hand side of \eqref{3I}.
 We will use Wolpert's formula \cite{W}

 where, as before, $f_{\mu\bar\nu}=\left(\Delta_0+\tfrac{1}{2}\right)^{-1}(\mu\bar{\nu})$.
 Then by Stokes' theorem

 where $X^Y$ denotes the Riemann surface $\Gamma\backslash\HH$ with cusps cut off along horocycles at level $Y$ (see \cite{TZ} for details).
 The first two integrals in the right hand side of \eqref{6I} were computed in \cite{TZ}, Theorem 1.
-Namely,
+Namely, in case $l=0$ (no elliptic elements) it was shown that the integral $I_{4}$ is equal to

 and